ankitects/anki-manual/src/intro.md

 ## Legacy Documentation

 Not on the latest version of Anki?
-Find archives of this manual in [Web archive](https://web.archive.org/web/20240829022941/https://docs.ankiweb.net/).
+Find archives of this manual at the [Internet Archive](https://web.archive.org/web/20240829022941/https://docs.ankiweb.net/).

 For information on old scheduler versions, see [this FAQ](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html).